lfr/lfr.github.io/special/_posts/2021-03-29-infinite-money.md

 Infinite money is **not** just a catchy concept with no ties to the practical world.

 Useful policies are being discarded all the time because there's supposedly no money for them.
-You have to understand that at the US national level, not having money for a policy is a farce, it's smoke an mirrors, because there's **literally infinite money**.
+You have to understand that at the US national level, not having money for a policy is a farce, it's smoke and mirrors, because there's **literally infinite money**.

 I see I'm losing some skeptics in the audience so please read on.